 What Is an Off-Highway Motorcycle?

-Off-road motorcycles are available in the following general types.
+Off-highway motorcycles are available in the following general types.

 Dual Purpose: Designed for both paved roads and off-road use.
 They are equipped with: